It Ain't Half Hot Mum: Episodes

+The series ran for eight series from 1974 to 1981.
+Each series had between six and eight episodes.
+In total, there were 56 episodes, and each had a duration of 30 minutes.

+Missing episodes

+Two episodes from the first series, "A Star is Born" and "It's a Wise Child", are currently missing from the BBC Archives, since they were wiped after their repeat broadcasts.
+In 1988, two off-air VHS recordings of the missing episodes were discovered in Australia by Dave Homewood, the founder of the New Zealand branch of the Dad's Army Appreciation Society.
+They had been recorded from Australian broadcasts on Channel 7; however, they are incomplete, since Channel 7 edited certain scenes from the episodes so that they would fit within the channel's timeslot.
+An estimated four minutes has been edited from these episodes.

 Reception

 Contemporary reception

 It Ain't Half Hot Mum attracted up to seventeen million viewers during its run.

 American actor John Wayne was filming in London in 1974, and caught an episode on television.
 Unimpressed with what he was seeing, he is reported to have said: "Well, at least the guy playing the sergeant-major has a great voice".

 Spike Milligan is reported to have considered Windsor Davies' performance the most comedic he had seen.